Seghatoleslam: Etymology

 The term Seghatoleslam (ثقت الاسلام, ثقة الاسلام) is derived from two Arabic words: thiqa (ثقة), meaning trustworthy, and Islām (اسلام).
 Consequently, the title can be translated as Trustworthy of Islam.

-In Usulism, a branch of Islamic biographical evaluation, there is issuing a fatwa is only permissible by trusting the words of authenticated narrators, and Seghatoleslam designates narrators whose justice and trustworthiness have been explicitly verified.
+In Usulism, a branch of Islamic biographical evaluation, issuing a fatwa is only permissible by trusting the words of authenticated narrators, and Seghatoleslam designates narrators whose justice and trustworthiness have been explicitly verified.

 Seghatoleslam as a religious title

 In Shia Islam, Seghatoleslam was historically viewed as a precursor to the higher title of Ayatollah, as achieving Ayatollah status required additional years of study and research beyond the Seghatoleslam degree.

 Although the majority of Iran's population is Shia Muslim, the use of the title Seghatoleslam is not widespread in Iran.
 It was, however, utilised in other countries with substantial Shia Muslim populations, such as Iraq.

 The application of religious titles in Shia Islam is not uniform, and variations exist in how these titles are employed and understood in different contexts.

 The title Seghatoleslam was initially used for Muhammad ibn Yaqub al-Kulayni (864 -941), the compiler of al-Kaafi.
 According to Mudir Shanachi, "al-Kulayni was known as Seghatoleslam in his time".